 iPrimus Bundles with Fetch

 As a Vocus Communications stablemate to Dodo, iPrimus surprisingly has a very different approach to its sister brand.
 Plans with Fetch included start at about $80 a month for NBN 25 speeds, and come with unlimited data.
 With this you’ll get the Fetch Mini box plus one channel pack.

-Plans are offered on monthly or 12-month contracts, and you can upgrade to NBN 50, NBN 100 or even NBN 250 speeds where available.
-To set up Fetch you’ll pay a $55 activation fee, plus $15 postage and handling.
+Plans are offered month-to-month, and you can upgrade to NBN 50, NBN 100 or even NBN 250 speeds where available.
+To set up Fetch you’ll pay a $60 activation fee plus any extra costs for channel packs or Fetch box upgrades (although a Fetch Mighty box can be purchased for a one-off $180 fee).
 For one of the more straightforward approaches to Fetch + internet, iPrimus stands out among the providers.